AustinBoyuJiang/ArtifAI-Online/README.md

 # ArtifAI-Online

 The frontend codebase for ArtifAI, built with React and Vite for optimal performance and development experience.

+Check out the live deployment of the project on the [ArtfAI website](http://artifai.aj-coder.com) to see it in action!